 The power of video as a marketing tool is undeniable, so if it’s not a part of your strategy, you’re depriving yourself of some great opportunities.

 Entertaining and visually impactful assets like infographics can also prove highly effective in grabbing people’s attention and conveying information that’s valuable to them.

 Once customers are aware of your brand and potentially considering buying from you, it’s time to focus on nurturing that interest and supporting them on their way to taking further action.

-Educating and informing is still important at this stage of the customer journey, but you need to be more specific and go into greater depth than in the awareness phase.
+Educating and informing are still important at this stage of the customer journey, but you need to be more specific and go into greater depth than in the awareness phase.
 Think about how you can deliver something that people can’t get with a quick Google search or a bit of online research.

 Furthermore, high-value content like this can be put behind data capture forms on your website, giving you another way to collect leads and customer contact data.

 Another option that can prove highly productive at this stage is to host a webinar, which lets you explore a subject in depth and demonstrate the value of your product offering while generating new leads.

 As sales leads approach the end of their purchasing journey, they’re preparing to make a final decision on whether to buy from you, go with one of your competitors, or possibly not make a purchase at all.

 One of the best ways to encourage prospects to take the first option is to show how you have delivered results for your customers many times before.
 This can be achieved with content types like customer testimonials and case studies.